-- 69) Removal of the hydroxyl functional group would disrupt the structure of
+- 68) Removal of the sulfhydryl functional group would disrupt the structure of

 - A) sugars and some amino acids.

 - B) sugars.

-- C) fatty acids and amino acids.
+- C) fatty acids.

-- D) nucleotides and phospholipids.
+- D) proteins.

 - E) nucleotides and fatty acids.

-Explanation: Hydroxyl is a functional group found within both sugars and some amino acids.
-If it was removed it would disrupt their structure.
+Explanation: Sulfhydryl is a functional group found within some amino acids and helps to stabilize protein structure.
+If it was removed it would disrupt the structure of the protein.